smlsvnssn/ouml/README.md

 }, renderSmallPartOfBigAssObject)
 ```

-When working with deep data structures, like a global state object with a reducer function, you may want to enable the `deep` option.
-This lets you observe an entire object structure, and receive updates when properties on child objects change, like so:
+When working with deep data structures, you can observe an entire object structure, and receive updates when properties on child objects change, like so:

 ```js
 let deep = observable({